Listening to Our EVP

 What You Will Hear

-What you will hear (other than (occasionally) my English, female voice), will be male English accented voices.
+What you will hear (other than my English, female voice), will be male English accented voices.
 The EVP ends after their last word, sometimes abruptly, to prevent confusion when the message melds into the gibberish.
 Underlying the male voices and between words you may hear what sounds like cocktail party talk.
 This should be at a much lower volume, akin to whispering, but for some people it can make the EVP difficult to hear.
 Oftentimes you will hear not one but two or more voices speaking at the same time if you are listening to gibberish EVP through speakers, so it’s always best to use headphones 🎧 The EVP can then be heard as it was heard and captured by me.

 This blog is not intended for children, and if it fits the context of my post, you may hear swearing or unkind remarks (not from the team).
 It is not my intention to frighten or offend another soul, but the communication sometimes gets interrupted by rascals who interject their silliness.
 Sometimes this will be posted.